armanriazi/private/docs/self/english/category/interview/en-interview.md

 ## 8. What responsibilities did you have in past/current jobs?

-I previously worked as a full-stack web developer within some company.
-In my role, I was responsible for developing a project.
-After that, I was big on DevOps engineering and cloud computing by the way we can find it as cloud-native.
+> **I previously** worked as a full-stack web developer within some companies.
+In my role, I was responsible for developing a project. **After that, I was big on** DevOps engineering and cloud computing by the way we can find it as cloud-native.

 ## 9. What motivates you?
 What are you passionate about?
 What are your hobbies?

-Cosmetic books
+> Cosmology books
-Creating relationships and participation on behalf of others Travel and sports
+> Creating relationships and participation on behalf of others
+> Travel and sports
-Change strategy and upgrade information
+> Change strategy and upgrade information

 ## 10. What are your pet peeves?

-Eagle and dog
+> Eagle and dog

 ## 11. Do you prefer to work independently or in a team?

-Absolutely with team
+> Absolutely with team

 ## 12. How would others describe you?

-Self-organized
+> Self-organized
-Multidimensional
+> Multidimensional

 ## 13. If you were a food, what food would you be?

-Chicken grilled
+> Chicken grilled

 ## 14. Explain a time when you had to Take the initiative?

-It is not persicely but the attitude is anything goes
+> **It is not precisely** might be when I will be happy or maybe anything goes :)

 ## 15. What is your biggest achievement?
 What are you most proud of?

-My greatest accomplishment is  getting master's degree after 5 years and I am getting acquainted with the Blockchain subject.
+> My greatest accomplishment is getting **master's degree** after 5 years and I am getting acquainted with the Blockchain subject.

 ## 16. Where do you want to be 5 years  from now?